jackyspeed/aboutzhangshu/index.md

 ### As supervisor for:

-- Undergraduate's thesis writing.
+- Undergraduate thesis writing.
 - SRDP research for undergraduates.
-- Postgraduate's studies and research.
+- Postgraduate studies and research.

 ---